EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-effects of vegetation that change the transfers between carbon pools
+Effect of vegetation properties on carbon transfers between pools as modeled in CASA.

 **Parameters**
 - **Fields**